jpreardon/jam-alert/WORKLOG.md

 Helpful for getting systemd set up: https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/

 Note that I had to add a delay to the python script since systemd was starting the script too early.
+A copy of the systemd file is in client directory of this repository.

 ### 2022-12-25